halfzebra/learning-c/README.md

-# learning-c
+# 🤖 learning-c

 A bunch of examples I've decided to save while learning C.

 ## Pointers

-Derived from [A TUTORIAL ON POINTERS AND ARRAYS IN C](https://pdos.csail.mit.edu/6.828/2012/readings/pointers.pdf)by Ted Jensen
+Derived from [A TUTORIAL ON POINTERS AND ARRAYS IN C](https://pdos.csail.mit.edu/6.828/2012/readings/pointers.pdf) by Ted Jensen

 The easiest way to run examples is: